rcos/CSCI2961-01/Syllabus.md

 ##  Lectures are on Tuesdays and Labs are on Fridays

 ## Goal of this Class:
-Familiarize with open source software development, be familiar and eager to learn new technology stacks, Patch an existing open source project.
+Familiarize with open source software development, be familiar and eager to learn new technology stacks, Reading and Understanding Good Code.
+Patch an existing open source project.
 Work on a team collaborative project, Become aware of/conversant in team project and diversity issues.
 Prepare a new RCOS project for the following semester.